This article was last updated in December 2018.

 - Non-comedogenic for most people

-- Helps regulate oil production
+- Helps regulate sebum production in oily skin

 - Protects from oxidative damage